dexie/dexie-website/roadmap/dexie4.0.md

 Dexie will support combinations of criterias within the same collection and support a subset of mongo-style queries.
 Dexie has before only supported queries that are fully utilizing at least one index.
 Where-clauses only allow fields that can be resolved using a plain or compound index.
 And `orderBy()` requires an index for ordering, making it impossible to combine with a critera, unless the criteria uses the same index.
 Currently, combining index-based and 'manual' filtering is possible using filter(), but it puts the burden onto the developer to determine which parts of the query that should utilize index and which parts should not.
 Dexie 4.0 will move away from this limitation and allow any combination of criterias within the same query.
 Resolving which parts to utilize index will be decided within the engine.

-OrderBy() will be available on Collection regardless of whether the current query already 'occupies' an index or not.
+`orderBy()` will be available on Collection regardless of whether the current query already 'occupies' an index or not.
 It will support multiple fields including non-indexed ones, and allow to specify collation.

 ```ts
 import { between, startsWith } from 'dexie';